RyheulMaxime/Algo-en-DS-Individuele-opdracht/README.md

 - deactivate

 # For login in:
 Pasword is not required to make an account or to log in to an account without password.
-However if a user has a pasword the you kan not login without it:\n
+However if a user has a pasword the you kan not login without it: <br />
 Some users that do not have a pasword instaled:
 - Alfreds Futterkiste
 - Ana Trujillo Emparedados y helados